ecsyjs/ecsy/docs/manual/Architecture.md

 ```

 ### Adding components
-Once an entity is created, it is possible to add **TODO: link to components** components to it:
+Once an entity is created, it is possible to add [components](/manual/Architecture?id=components) to it:
 ```javascript
 class ComponentA {
   constructor() {